|

 Vehicle is

-small batch of 32 vehicles were fitted with a 90-mm main gun.
+small batch of 32 vehicles fitted with a more powerful 90 mm main gun.

 One of the